Jimmygjr10/Covid19_Mask_Mandate/README.md

 **Members:** Jimmy Greer, Ben Altshur, TeKisha Sampson &amp; Jason Goddard

 **Objective:** Did counties with mask mandates see fewer COVID-19 cases / deaths than those without?
-Can we find other more relavant features that suggest a relation between factors and death rate?
+Can we find other more relevant features that suggest a relation between factors and death rate?
 The analysis will be a function of the cases / deaths as a percentage of the population.

 ## ***Datasets***